bchevreau/xgimi-ble-advertiser/README.md

 - `number.ble_broadcast_duration` → how long to broadcast (in seconds)
 - `number.ble_rebroadcast_interval` → how often to repeat the broadcast (in seconds)

-All values are configurable directly from the HA dashboard — no firmware flashing needed.
+All values are configurable directly from the HA dashboard — no firmware flashing needed. (pending changes)

 ---